jmorr132/Overseer/README.md

 # Overseer

 How to run this program:
-1: Make sure python 2.7 in stalled.
+1: Make sure python 2.7 installed.